fbpx

 Samhain: The Final Harvest and the Thinning of the Veil

-The final chapter of harvest season unfolds with Samhain, celebrated on October 31st.
+The final chapter of unfolds with Samhain, celebrated on October 31st.
 Known widely as Halloween, Samhain is the last of the harvest festivals and marks the midpoint between the autumn equinox and the winter solstice.
-As the days grow ever shorter and the nights longer, Samhain is a time of deep reflection, ancestor honoring, and preparation for the winter months.
+With the veil between worlds at its thinnest, Samhain invites us to connect with our ancestors and the spiritual realm, making it one of the most sacred times of year.

 Practical Ways to Honor the Harvest Festivals